harunpehlivan/connectthedots/Devices/DirectlyConnectedDevices/WindowsIoTCorePi2FezHat-IoTHubs/README.md

 ##### Stream Analytics Input Setup
 Before the information can be delivered to **Power BI**, it must be processed by a **Stream Analytics Job**.
 To do so, an input for that job must be provided.
 As the Raspberry devices are sending information to an IoT Hub, it will be set as the input for the job.

-1. Go to the Azure management portal and select the **Stream Analytics** service.
+1. Go to the classic [Azure management portal](Stream Analytics Input ) (https://manage.windowsazure.com) and select the **Stream Analytics** service.
 There you will find the Stream Analytics job created during the _Azure services setup_.
 Click on the job to enter the Stream Analytics configuration screen.

 	![Stream Analytics configuration](Images/stream-analytics-configuration.png?raw=true)